elucian/bee/syntax/composite.md

 print y  ;65
 print z  ;40

---anonymous list unpacking in text template make s := "{0} > {1} > {2}" <+ (x, y, z)
+-- tuple unpacking using template make s := "{0} > {1} > {2}" <+ (x, y, z)
 print s  ; "97 > 65 > 40"
 ```

+**Unpacking Notes:**
+* If tuple has more elements than target variables the rest of values are ignored;
+* If tuple has less elements, last variables are set to zero, no error is raised;
+* Sometimes unpacking result is injected into a template;

-**Unpacking results**
+**multiple results**

-A rule can have multiple results in form of list or tuple:
+A rule can have multiple results in form of a tuple:

 ```
--- have a list of results
+-- rule with multiple results
 rule test(x,y ∈ Z) => (r, c ∈ Z)
   alter r += x+1
   alter c += y+1